frederikstroem/prompt-cheat-sheet/README.md

 FIRST PROMPT OUTPUT

 First output is very short description of what code changes were made.
+Output is separated by a single blank line.
-Second output is all changes made.
-Each file is separated by a blank line.
-Each file starts with a very short description of this change, followed by a new line with path `**/path/to/a/file**`, followed by a code block (```) of the file after changes are applied.
-Output only the lines affected by change, as to keep your output short.
-If multiple changes are made in the same file they put inside separate code blocks.
+Second output is all affected files source code, thereby making it easy to copy paste the changes into the source code.
+Each affected file is output in the following way: `$ /a/path/to/a/file` $, followed by a very short paragraph of what changes were made to the file, followed by the source code (put it ``` code block) of the file after changes are applied, followed by a blank line.

 NTH PROMPT INPUT